Scroll Up

 • Water between 6 p.m. and 10 a.m. when wind and evaporation are minimal.

-• Divide your total watering time into two blocks with an hour in between so
+• Divide your total watering time into two blocks with an hour in between so that the soil can better absorb the water.

-running off into the sidewalk and the gutter.
-Set a calendar reminder two
+• For new sod installations, be mindful of overwatering to avoid water running off into the sidewalk and the gutter.
+Set a calendar reminder two weeks after installation to set your sprinkler controller back to a normal

-We are asking all customers to delay planting new sod from June – August.
+two-day per week watering pattern.
+We recommend that customers delay planting new sod from June – August.

 Thank you again for your cooperation, help and patience this summer.